A SHIFT of Perspective: Observing Neutrinos at CMS and ATLAS: Abstract

 \section{Abstract}

-We investigate the physics potential of SHIFT@LHC, a proposed gaseous fixed target installed in the LHC tunnel, as a novel source of detectable neutrinos.
-Using simulations of proton–gas collisions, hadron propagation, and neutrino interactions, we estimate that $\mathcal{O}(10^4)$ of muon-neutrino and $\mathcal{O}(10^3)$ of electron-neutrino interactions, spanning energies from 20 GeV to 1 TeV, would occur in the CMS and ATLAS detectors with 1\% of the LHC Run-4 integrated luminosity.
+The SHIFT@LHC proposal introduced a novel shifted gaseous fixed-target concept at the LHC to search for exotic particles.
+In this letter, we explore an entirely different physics opportunity enabled by this setup: the observation of neutrinos in general-purpose LHC detectors.
+Using simulations of proton–gas collisions, hadron propagation, and neutrino interactions, we estimate that $\mathcal{O}(10^4)$ muon-neutrino and $\mathcal{O}(10^3)$ electron-neutrino interactions, with energies from 20~GeV to 1~TeV, would occur in the CMS and ATLAS detectors with 1\% of the LHC Run-4 integrated luminosity ($\approx4\cdot10^{25}$ protons-on-target).
 This unique configuration provides access to hadron production in the pseudorapidity range $5<\eta<8$, complementary to existing LHC detectors.
-If realized, this would mark the first detection of neutrinos in a general-purpose LHC detector, opening a new avenue to study neutrino production and interactions in a regime directly relevant to atmospheric neutrino experiments.
+If realized, this would mark the first detection of neutrinos in a hadron collider detector, demonstrating the feasibility of such measurements in this experimental environment.